Central venous catheter: Implanted central venous catheter (ICVC, port a cath)

 An implanted central venous catheter, also called a port a "cath" or "port-a-cath", is similar to a tunneled catheter, but is left entirely under the skin and is accessible via a port.
 Medicines are injected through the skin into the catheter.
 Some implanted ports contain a small reservoir that can be refilled in the same way.
 After being filled, the reservoir slowly releases the medicine into the bloodstream.
 Surgically implanted infusion ports are placed below the clavicle (infraclavicular fossa), with the catheter threaded into the heart (right atrium) through a large vein.
 Once implanted, the port is accessed via a "gripper" non-coring Huber-tipped needle (PowerLoc is one brand, common sizes are 0.75 and 1 inch length; 19 and 20 gauge.
 The needle assembly includes a short length of tubing and cannula) inserted directly through the skin.
 The clinician and patient may elect to apply a topical anesthetic before accessing the port.
 Ports can be used for medications, chemotherapy, and blood sampling.
 As ports are located completely under the skin, they are easier to maintain and have a lower risk of infection than CVC or PICC catheters.

 An implanted port is less obtrusive than a tunneled catheter or PICC line, requires little daily care, and has less impact on the patient's day-to-day activities.
 Port access requires specialized equipment and training.

 Ports are typically used on patients requiring periodic venous access over an extended course of therapy, then flushed regularly until surgically removed.

 If venous access is required on a frequent basis over a short period, a catheter having external access is more commonly used.

 Catheter types

 Triple-lumen catheter

 The most commonly used catheter for central venous access is the triple lumen catheter.
 They are preferred (particularly in the ICU) for their three infusion channels that allow for multiple therapies to be administered simultaneously.
 They are sized using the French scale, with the 7 French size commonly used in adults.
 These catheters typically have one 16 gauge channel and two 18 gauge channels.
 Contrary to the French scale, the larger the gauge number, the smaller the catheter diameter.
 Although these catheters possess one 16 gauge port, the flow is considerably slower than one would expect through a 16 gauge peripheral IV due to the longer length of the central venous catheter (see section on "catheter flow" above).
-It is important to note that the use of multiple infusion channels does not increase the risk of catheter-related blood stream infections.
+The use of multiple infusion channels does not increase the risk of catheter-related blood stream infections.